 Your dentures will last longer when you practice good oral hygiene habits.
 This includes seeing one of our dentists at least every 6 months.
 During your appointment, we'll examine your dentures to determine their condition.
 You’ll also receive a dental exam and teeth cleaning.

 Want to learn more about living with dentures?
 Check out our blog post on what you can expect during your first 30 days of wearing dentures.

 Learning how to live with dentures takes time.
 But it’ll get easier over time when you follow our tips.

-Dr. Donald VanderLinde and Dr. Alexandra Dodds are family dentists in Grand Rapids, MI.
-As such, they'd be more than happy to help you restore your smile after tooth loss.
+Dr. Alexandra Dodds is a family dentist in Grand Rapids, MI.
+As such, we'd be more than happy to help you restore your smile after tooth loss.
 To request an appointment with Renew Family Dental, call (616) 245-3205.

 This blog post has been updated.